Houston Punitive Damages Lawyer

 Are There Damage Caps in Texas for Punitive Damages?

 Yes, Texas has a punitive damage cap.
-Texas law limits or caps the amounts of punitive damages in section 41.008 of the Texas Civil Practice and Remedy Code.
-The Texas cap on punitive damages Can severely restrict punishment in cases with limited economic damages.
+Texas law limits or caps punitive damages under section 41.008 of the Texas Civil Practice and Remedy Code.
+The Texas cap on punitive damages can severely limit punitive damages in cases with limited economic damages.

 In Texas, punitive damages are limited to the greater of: